Lacerations with Stitches and Adhesive Strips

 stitches or use sterile adhesive strips to close a laceration, you will be given specific

-instructions for how to care for them.
-Treatment at home will be based on the location
+directions for how to care for them.
+Treatment at home will be based on the location,

-and size of the laceration, type of stitches used, and any special needs noted by
+depth, and size of the laceration, type of stitches used, and any special needs noted

-your child's provider.
-Antibiotics may be given to help prevent infection in the wound.
+by your child's provider.
+Antibiotics may be given to help prevent infection in the

 Some stitches dissolve and don't need to be removed.
-Other stitches require a healthcare
+Other stitches need a healthcare

 provider to remove.
 Your child's provider or the ER provider will let you know when